vikas-sachdeva/aws-journey/README.md

    - Can be reserved and get upto 70% discount off the on-demand price.

+## Burstable performance instances

+  - Traditional Amazon EC2 instance types provide fixed CPU resources, while burstable performance instances provide a baseline level of CPU utilization with the ability to burst CPU utilization above the baseline level.
+  - This ensures that you pay only for baseline CPU plus any additional burst CPU usage resulting in lower compute costs.
+  - The baseline utilization and ability to burst are governed by CPU credits.
+Burstable performance instances are the only instance types that use credits for CPU usage.
+  - Each burstable performance instance continuously earns credits when it stays below the CPU baseline, and continuously spends credits when it bursts above the baseline.
+The amount of credits earned or spent depends on the CPU utilization of the instance -
+     - If the CPU utilization is below baseline, then credits earned are greater than credits spent.
+     - If the CPU utilization is equal to baseline, then credits earned are equal to credits spent.
+     - If the CPU utilization is higher than baseline, then credits spent are higher than credits earned.

+  - When the credits earned are greater than credits spent, then the difference is called accrued credits, which can be used later to burst above baseline CPU utilization.
+  - Similarly, when the credits spent are more than credits earned, then the instance behavior depends on the credit configuration mode — Standard mode or Unlimited mode.

+  - In **Standard mode**, when credits spent are more than credits earned, the instance uses the accrued credits to burst above baseline CPU utilization.
+If there are no accrued credits remaining, then the instance gradually comes down to baseline CPU utilization and cannot burst above baseline until it accrues more credits.
+  - In **Unlimited mode**, if the instance bursts above baseline CPU utilization, then the instance first uses the accrued credits to burst.
+If there are no accrued credits remaining, then the instance spends surplus credits to burst.
+When its CPU utilization falls below the baseline, it uses the CPU credits that it earns to pay down the surplus credits that it spent earlier.
+The ability to earn CPU credits to pay down surplus credits enables Amazon EC2 to average the CPU utilization of an instance over a 24-hour period.
+If the average CPU usage over a 24-hour period exceeds the baseline, the instance is billed for the additional usage at a flat additional rate per vCPU-hour.

 ## AWS Pricing Calculator - calculator.aws

    - Estimate the cost for moving into cloud.